Beer Distributors

 Recent Developments

-- Producer prices for beer, wine, and distilled alcoholic beverage merchant wholesalers rose 5.6% in November after rising 1.9% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-At the retail level, the consumer price index (CPI) for beer at home in November was in line with overall inflation, while beer away from home continued to outpace inflation and that of the rest of the beverage-alcohol industry, according to the most recent BLS report.
-Employment by beer distributors fell 0.8% year over year in October, while average wages at alcohol distributors rose 5% over the same period to $26.47 per hour, BLS data show.
+• Producer prices for beer, wine, and distilled alcoholic beverage merchant wholesalers rose 5.3% in December after rising 2.4% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by beer distributors declined 0.5% year over year in January, while average wages at alcohol distributors rose 9.2% over the same period to $27.67 per hour, BLS data show.
 Beer is losing ground to other alcoholic beverages, most notably spirits.
-In 2023, US beer shipments reached their lowest levels in 25 years, according to data from Beer Marketer's Insights.
+In 2024, domestic beer shipments were 3.3% lower – or five million barrels less – than in 2023, according to The Beer Institute.

 Get A Demo